Sirocco route

 Location: Nuraghe S'Ega Marteddu

 One of the most important and best-preserved nuraghi on the island is certainly that of S'Ega de Marteddu.
 It consists of a keep and a bastion probably with three towers.
-The main tower, currently almost completely intact, is covered by soil and Mediterranean scrub.
+The main tower, which is now almost completely intact, is covered by earth and scrub.

 Listen to the podcast